-As we entered Poble Espanyol, The first thing I noticed was the river rock laid in so many beautiful patterns throughout the entry and many of the streets, like a cobble-stoned effect with river rock.
-Artistry in the streets!
-Hmm, can I recreate this at home I wonder?
-Next I caught sight of the beautifully vibrant streams of flags dancing upon the air.
+As we entered Poble Espanyol, the first thing I noticed was beautifully vibrant flags dancing upon the air.
 I stood in the courtyard and spun in a slow circle taking it all in.
 Am I really here?
-I find myself SO thankful for the opportunity and blessing in sharing this experience with the one I love.
+I find myself SO thankful for the opportunity, and blessing, in sharing this experience with the one I love.
 Tapas and Sangria’s catch our eye and we must stop and relax awhile before venturing on.
 Now to explore…we walk through each quarter, it was like visiting another region of Spain.
-Each had such strong differences in their architecture, from the medieval stone buildings, Roman influences, and Moorish influences as well.
-Then as you pass through the coastal areas the buildings change to white washed walls and colorful trim.
+Each had such strong differences in their architecture, from the medieval stone buildings, to the Roman and Moorish influences.
 How romantic this adventure, he takes my hand as we walk into the afternoon light, all is good.

 Custom Framed Original 24×36 $4,650

 Canvas Giclee-Gallery Wrapped 24×36 $525

 Canvas Giclee-Standard 24×36 $490

 Canvas Giclee-Gallery Wrapped 20×30 $380